General

 Range and Habitat

-Barn Owl: Occurs on every continent except Antarctica.
+Barn Owl: Found in southern British Columbia and much of the U.S., with the exception of many northern states.
+Occurs on every continent except Antarctica.
 Found in a vast range of habitats, from rural to urban, but prefers warm climates with mild winters.
 Nearby open grassland is essential; rarely found in deep forests or mountains.

 Breeding and Nesting

-Barn Owl: Mates for life; because life expectancy is 2 years or less, reproductive rate is higher than that of other owls.
-Lays from 2 to 12 round, white eggs, usually more when prey is abundant.
-Builds nest inside barns, silos, church steeples, abandoned buildings, and hollow trees.
+Barn Owl: These owls mate for life and have a life expectancy of two years or less.
+Their reproductive rate is higher than that of other owls.
+They lay two to twelve round, white eggs, more when prey is abundant.
+They build nests in hollow trees, cliff ledges and crevices, caves, inside barns, silos, church steeples, and abandoned buildings.
+They use their nesting sites for roosting as well.

 Foraging and Feeding